 students in residence hallWhitman has eight residence halls and 11 special interest houses.
 All housing is coed with the exception of Prentiss Hall.
 Three national sorority chapters, and three sections of first-year women are housed in Prentiss Hall, which is reserved for women.
 If you join a Greek organization, you may live in one of the four fraternity houses or the sorority sections of Prentiss Hall after your first year.
 Wherever you live on campus, you will be close to academic buildings, extracurricular activities, and local shopping areas.

 Each residence hall has its own hall council.
 Residence committees organize activities ranging from volleyball tournaments and progressive parties to trips to the College’s mountain cabin.
 New students are encouraged to plan recreational, social, and educational activities (with guidance from Residence Life staff) to develop leadership and organizational skills.

 Professors are often invited to participate in informal discussions.
 Guest speakers, including alumni and local business and professional people, often share their educational and work experiences.
 Seminars and discussion groups will provide you with many chances to explore contemporary issues and intellectual subjects.

-Courses available 10Accounting and Finance 1 Applied and Pure Sciences 2 Creative Arts & Design 2 Humanities & Social Sciences 5
+Courses available 10Accounting & Finance 1 Applied, Pure Sciences 2 Creative Arts & Design 2 Humanities & Social Sciences 5

 Be the first one!